 …the one your customers tell about you.
 That’s right there is nothing better than your customer talking about what service or product you deliver to them and what problems it solves.
-It’s equally important in both written and spoken formats.
+It’s known as a case study and is equally important in both written and spoken formats.
 Just think about the influence it has on your own buying decisions in everyday life whether it’s buying a piece of electrical equipment, a car or even a holiday.
 We’re always keen to look and see how others’ experiences have been before committing to buy ourselves.

 There’s no time like the present so why not start by asking yourself which clients tell your story best?